 Feed them regularly

 When you hear the term ‘fatten up’, what comes to mind?
 Food, right?
 So, if you want your tomatoes to end up plump and luscious, there is every need to adequately fertilize (feed) them.
-They require lots of nutrients, chief among them being nitrogen, phosphorous and potassium.
+They require lots of nutrients, chief among them being nitrogen, phosphorous, and potassium.
 Your fertilizer should have a higher percentage of phosphorous than nitrogen.
 Phosphorous encourages fruit growth, nitrogen enhances foliage development.

 Remember when I likened tomatoes to toddlers?
 Well, this particular tip proves me right.
 Tomatoes have a tendency to ‘laze’ and sprawl on the ground.
 They don’t have strong stems to support their weight and thus, must be externally supported.
 I believe I’m not the only one thinking: “Why, tomatoes do behave like little tots!”

 Anyway, the need for support is essential and there are three major ways to achieve that: the trellis, stake, and cage systems.
 The trellis and cage systems are quite expensive but need only be purchased once.
-Not so for the stake system which is cheaper but requires constant monitoring and further efforts when there is new growth.
+Not so for the staking system which is cheaper but requires constant monitoring and further efforts when there is new growth.

 Making a choice between these three systems must be done quickly, as tomatoes are fast growers.
 You don’t want your tomato fruits on the ground; an easy pick for pests and a surefire way to bring about rotting.